MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-variables.md

 ---
-title: Specifying values in Azure CLI commands | Microsoft Docs
+title: How to use variables in Azure CLI commands | Microsoft Docs
 description: Learn about specifying values directly in Azure CLI commands by using shell variables, setting a subscription, creating default values, or using persistent values.
 author: dbradish-microsoft
 ms.author: dbradish